Where to Stay in Yellowstone (& Where NOT to Stay!)

 • Old Faithful Lodge Cabins: These are a more casual alternative to the lodge above.
 Cabins come with or without private baths, so make sure you know what you’re booking before you do so.
 They’re still expensive, though.

-• Old Faithful Snow Lodge & Cabins: This a less pricey alternative to the inn, so naturally we booked a room in the lodge without hesitation for the first few nights of our trip.
+• Old Faithful Snow Lodge & Cabins: This is a less pricey alternative to the inn, so naturally, we booked a room in the lodge without hesitation for the first few nights of our trip.
 Mistakes were made.
 Let’s talk about it.

 We were initially impressed by the check-in process and the cleanliness of the rooms, on top of the convenience of being so close to Old Faithful.

-After a long day of hiking, we were ready to get our relaxation on while we waited on our laundry but soon realized how futile any form of relaxation would be.
+After a long day of hiking, we were ready to get our relaxation on while we waited for our laundry, but soon realized how futile any form of relaxation would be.

 It began as intense thumping noises coming from what had to be a demon upstairs.